mikehuisman/metadl/starting_kit/README.md

 You should clone the whole **metadl** repository first by running the following command in the empty root directory of your project :
 ```
 git clone https://github.com/ebadrian/metadl
-cd metadl
-git checkout neurips2021    # We use the branch `neurips2021`
 ```
 We provide 2 ways of installing the necessary dependencies :
 * [via Conda environment](#set-up-the-environment-with-anaconda)